Carbohydrates and Diabetes

+Carbohydrates and Diabetes are something that must be discussed.
 So let’s begin with what a carbohydrate is.
 It’s a nutrient in our food that converts most easily into sugar within the bloodstream and more than any other nutrient is the cause of raising out blood sugar levels the most.
-That’s why carbohydrates and diabetes go together.
 Diabetes comes from high blood sugar and carbohydrates provide the sugar.

 Every form of carbs get broken down and converted into sugar flowing through our bloodstream.
 Any carbs coming from sugary foods, pastas, breads, etc. will raise your blood sugar levels when the carbs are broken down into glucose.